Botanical Name: Begonia rex hybrids

 A long-time favorite of house plant lovers, Rex Begonia is grown for its colorful, textured foliage.

 Fancy-leafed begonias produce dramatic, large leaves streaked, veined, or splashed in shades of silver, pink, purple, cream, green, or burgundy.

-Tiny, insignificant flowers may grow on tall stems.
-Pinch them off as soon as you see them to keep the foliage looking its best.
+Tiny, insignificant flower clusters may grow on tall stems.
+Flowers use the plant's energy, which is better used to grow those magnificent leaves.
+Pinch them off as soon as you see them to encourage large leaves.

 This begonia is rhizomatous, growing from a thick, fleshy rhizome that grows just below the surface of the soil.
 Repot in spring when the rhizome outgrows the pot.
 Because rhizomes have shallow roots, a shallow pot will do.

 Rex begonia can be difficult to grow because of its need for high humidity.
 Dry, brittle leaves are a symptom of dry air.
 A terrarium, Wardian case or glass cloche may be just the solution for your humidity-loving begonias.

 There are 100s of hybrids to choose from.
 Some are upright, but most are low-growing.
 Choose the one you like...they're all spectacular.

 Some of the many popular named varieties include: 'Merry Christmas' in red and green...
 'Fireworks' is stunning with silvery green, black and purple markings...
 'Escargot' (shown at bottom) is popular for its snail-like spiral-shaped leaves.

 Dwarf types are ideal for dish gardens and terrariums.